ClojureBridgeLondon/workshop-content-gitbook/additional-projects/celebrity-name-smash.md

 ;; =>["Brad" "Pitt"]
 ```

-We could now succesfully split the full name of a celebrity into their first and last names.
+We could now successfully split the full name of a celebrity into their first and last names.

 > A more advanced example of splitting up words would be to use re-seq with a regex patter, as in the [HHGTTG book processing example in clojure-through-code](https://github.com/practicalli/clojure-through-code/blob/master/src/clojure_through_code/xx-hhgttg-book.clj).